memfault/interrupt/_posts/2020-08-04-firmware-logs-stack-trace.md

 ---
-title: Parsing Logs for Instant Crash Analysis
+title: Parsing Logs Messages for Instant Crash Analysis
 description: A stack trace for embedded software.
 Get all the information you need to debug firmware crashes right into your logs, in a few easy steps.
 image: /img/logs-stack-trace/colorful_stack_unbundling.gif
 author: cyril